ZigEmbeddedGroup/sycl-badge/docs/introduction/README.md

 The simulator is ideal for fast iteration as it supports live reloading.

+Run `zig build` and wait for build to finish.

 Run `zig build watch` and head over to https://badgesim.microzig.tech/.

 (It's been noted that the live reloaders may be a little finnicky.
 If they don't work at all, please let Auguste know.)